 Number of Visitors Annually - Approx. 75,000

 Principal Resort Areas - In West Moloka'i you'll find the Kaluakoi Villas; in South Moloka'i there is one hotel, the Hotel Moloka'i; throughout the island there are several privately owned bed & breakfast hideaways, vacation rentals, and condominiums.

 Number of Bed & Breakfast Inns - 3

 Most Popular Visitor Attractions - Kalaupapa National Historical Park, Hālawa Valley, Papohaku Beach & Park and Moloka'i Museum & Cultural Center.

 In 1980, President Jimmy Carter signed Public Law 96-565 establishing Kalaupapa National Historical Park on Moloka'i.

-Today, travelers are permitted to visit the Kalaupapa peninsula where patients suffering from Hansen's Disease (leprosy) were sent for over 100 years.
+Today, travelers are permitted to visit the Kalaupapa peninsula where patients, mostly Hawaiian, suffering from Hansen's Disease (leprosy) were sent for over 100 years.
 Today less than a dozen patients elect to live on the peninsula.

 A tour will teach you about the former leper colony.
 You will hear stories of the struggles and suffering of those banished to Moloka'i.

-Moloka'i has one nine-hole course, located "upcountry," called "The Greens at Kauluwai" or better known as Ironwoods Golf Course.
-The other, an 18-hole course, sprawls along the west shore, called Kaluako'i Golf Course (currently closed).
+Moloka'i has one nine-hole golf course, located "upcountry," called "The Greens at Kauluwai" or better known as Ironwoods Golf Course.
+It is a budget-friendly and charming course with views of the island's north coast mountains.